Accommodation, Travel, and Conference Expense Policies

 Mileage reimbursement

 Family Medicine Residents must complete their mileage reimbursement claim through MyFM. .
 If you are on rotation in a different location than your Academic Home Base, on MyFM Travel Expense Claim Form, select Travelled to “Other” and key in the city with the Rotation Start and End Date.
 Following the completion of each block (blocks 1 -13), complete the Travel Expense Claim Form using MyFM for reimbursement.
 Only forms with complete information will be processed.
 Travel expense claims will be processed at the end of each block.
-Cheques are issued by The University of Western Ontario and can take up to six weeks to process.
+Cheques are issued by Western University and can take up to six weeks to process.
 Cheques will be mailed to the address on the PGME database.
 All claims for Department of Family Medicine funding must be submitted within 60 days of the final day of the rotation.
 Claims that are submitted late will not be processed.

 Conference Reimbursement Expense Claims